nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 * Operating system at the bottom of memory in RAM.
 * OS in ROM (Read-Only Memory) at the top of memory.
-* The device drivers may be at the top of memory in a ROM and the rest of the system in RAM down below
+* The device drivers may be at the top of memory in a ROM and the rest of the system in RAM down below.

 ![alt text](memory-organizarion.png "Three options to organize memory")